Greater-London-Authority/ldn-viz-tools/.changeset/famous-gorillas-tie.md

 '@ldn-viz/ui': minor
 ---

-ADDED `Overlay` component to allow choice of tooltip, modal or popover and implementation in Storybook ADDED `Trigger` component to handle opening tooltips, modals and popovers FIXED `Button` customAction prop is now generic
+ADDED: `Overlay` component to allow choice of tooltip, modal or popover and implementation in Storybook
+ADDED: `Trigger` component to handle opening tooltips, modals and popovers
+CHANGED: `Button` customAction prop is now generic